prathimacode-hub/IoT-Spot/Arduino/Storing Sensory Data to SD Card/README.md

 ## AIM:

-To store sensor readings/data as a file on an SD Card using Arduino
+To store readings/data from DHT11 Sensor as a file on an SD Card using Arduino

 ## Purpose: